A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 ## Data Cleaning/Feature Engineering
 ### SQL for Data Structure Cleaning
 After downloading the dataset, I used MySQL to first create the database, then create the tables.
-An issue arose when trying to import the data into MySQL using the Data Import Wizard feature it was extreamly slow since the dataset was fairly large.
-In order to solve this problem, I imported the raw CSV data into MySQL using LOAD DATA INFILE which resulted in a faster loading time.
-The full SQL script for this proccess can be found here: [Creating Database](Creating_Olist_Database.sql).
+An issue arose when trying to import the data into MySQL using the Data Import Wizard feature it was extremely slow since the dataset was fairly large.
+In order to solve this problem, I imported the raw CSV data into MySQL using LOAD DATA INFILE which resulted in faster loading time.
+The full SQL script for this process can be found here: [Creating Database](Creating_Olist_Database.sql).

-Once the tables were imported with the necessary data, I took some time to explore each table and read the description of column to get a more profound understanding of what each table, column, and row truely meant.
-As mentioned the original schema lacked detailed so it was at this time when I created the er diagram showen the previous section in order to find the relationships between each table.
-The new diagram allowed me to created the primary and foreign keys much easier as it made it evident where the connections were.
+Once the tables were imported with the necessary data, I took some time to explore each table and read the description of column to get a more profound understanding of what each table, column, and row truly meant.
+Since the original schema was not detailed, I created the ER diagram to identify the relationships between tables.
+The new diagram allowed me to create the primary and foreign keys much easier as it made it evident where the connections were.

-The Olist dataset contained many orders so performing certain queires could take some time.
-The best way to speed up run time was to make indexes for the joins.
+The Olist dataset contained many orders so performing certain queries could take some time.
+The best way to speed up running time was to make indexes for the joins.
 Adding indexes on join keys and frequently filtered columns helped improve query performance before exporting data to other places.
-Instead of scaning everything when performing a join, it will reference only the already esablish join with the given name making for a much faster run time.
-The script can be foud here: [Keys & Indexes](https://github.com/A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/blob/main/Adding_primary_keys_and_indexes.sql).
+Instead of scanning everything when performing a join, it will reference only the already established join with the given name making for a much faster run time.
+The script can be found here: [Keys & Indexes](https://github.com/A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/blob/main/Adding_primary_keys_and_indexes.sql).

-The most important rule to follow when work with data is **you never want to destroy or overwrite raw data**.
+The most important rule to follow when working with data is **you never want to destroy or overwrite raw data**.
 I used SQL views to create clean, reusable analytical datasets while preserving raw data integrity: [Creating Views](https://github.com/A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/blob/main/Creating_Olist_Views.sql).

 A quick recap of each view:

 - delivered_orders - Retrieved orders that were delivered and dates were not null
-- order_items_agg - Used to find total order vaule and total freight cost for each order
+- order_items_agg - Used to find total order value and total freight cost for each order
 - order_reviews_agg - Got review scores for each order and the last date a review was given
 - delivery_metrics - Found days it took to deliver for each order.
 Found days order was late by.
 - order_analysis - Main view where data from other views was joined into.
 Established the feature of is_late to orders where delivered date was more than estimated delivery date.
 Used for data exploration and testing in python.